redhat-developer/app-services-cli/scripts/README.md

 ## check-docs.sh

-Scripts check if documentation was changedf
+Scripts check if documentation was changed.

 ## generate-changelog.sh